 Can an IEP Help Autistic Students Access Special Services?

-Students with autism have a legal right to the support services they need to benefit from their education.
-This includes school counselors, classroom aides, behavioral therapists and speech therapists.
-An IEP for autistic individuals can specify how often the student receives services, what levels of interventions will be deliver and what the long-term goals are.
-For parents of students with autism, an IEP may be the only way to afford specialist services.
+An IEP for autistic individuals can specify how often the student receives services, what levels of interventions will be delivered and what the long-term goals are.
+For parents, an IEP plan for autism may be the only way to afford specialist services.

 Many students use IEPs throughout their school career.
 They are not stigmatizing or shameful.
-An IEP for autistic individuals enhances the experience of everyone involved with the students.
+An IEP for autism can enhances the experience of everyone involved with the students.